KenKundert/quantiphy/README.rst

 above example quantities were created from strings that contained the value and unit (ex.
 '1nF') or from arguments where the value and units were specified explicitly (ex. r*c, 's').
-Once created, the quantity objects can be treated like simple real values, but when printed, their values presented with their units using SI scale factors.
+Once created, the quantity objects can be treated like simple real values, but when printed, their values are presented using SI scale factors along with their units.

 Quantities
 ----------

-The *Quantity* class is used to create a quantity (an object with both a value and units). *QuantiPhy* also allows a name and description to be associated with the quantity.
+The *Quantity* class is used to create a quantity (an object with both a value and units).
 Normally, creating a quantity takes one or two arguments.
 The first is taken to be the value, and the second, if given, is taken to be the model, which is a source of default values.
 More on this in a bit, but for the time being you can assume the model is a string that contains the units for the quantity.
 The value may be given as a float or as a string.
-The string may be in floating point notation, in scientific notation, or with SI scale factors and may include the units.
-In addition, you may give a name and description.
+The string may be in floating point notation, in scientific notation, or use SI scale factors and may include the units.
 For example, any of the following ways can be used to specify 1ns:

 .. code-block:: python